 1. Engine oil replacement indicator

 This indicator appears when the set time comes for changing the engine oil.
 You can set or reset the distance for changing the engine oil.
-(See "TRIP COMPUTER" later in this section.)
+(See "Trip computer" (P.2-22).)

 2. Oil filter replacement indicator